 It was dreamed up in the 1880s and similar worker holidays have spread around the globe.
 Many workers still get the day off – unless you are in retail!

 While we celebrate Labor Day, the fact is our society seems to celebrate the concept of retirement much more.

-Most workers sincerely believe work is bad for them: “This job is killing me,” or “this job will be the end of me” are too familiar refrains – at least when the boss isn’t around.
+Most workers sincerely believe work is bad for them: “This job is killing me” or “this job will be the end of me” are familiar refrains, at least when the boss isn’t around.

 But when medicine finally started studying retired people, one thing was immediately obvious: they died more than working people.
 This didn’t seem like much of a discovery, given that retired people are older, and some retire for health reasons.

 But retirement is actually a pretty complex process.
 Quitting the old 9-to-5 routine involves changes in stress, activity level, diet, sleep, intellectual stimulation, physical and psychological health, and that is just scratching the surface.